chocolatey/choco-wiki/HelpersGetChecksumValid.md

 ## Parameters

 ###  -File \<String\>
-The full path to a binary file that is checksummed and compared to the Checksum value.
+The full path to a binary file that is checksummed and compared to the passed Checksum parameter value.

 Property               | Value
 ---------------------- | -----